Dr. Diana Tong Li

 Today, as one of only two practitioners of acupuncture and TCM in Atlantic Canada with PhD's in acupuncture and Traditional Chinese Medicine (the other being her husband and clinical partner, Dr. Franklyn Chen), Dr. Li is renowned in the local medical community for her passion and success in establishing the first clinic dedicated to acupuncture and TCM in Atlantic Canada.
 As owner and operator of the Life-Care Acupuncture & Natural Medicine Clinics in the HRM, she has helped thousands of patients with a broad array of conditions.

 Dr. Li has worked tirelessly to conduct research, attend and speak at national and international conferences (including WFAS international conferences in Paris, Australia, and Houston), and to promote natural medicine to the public.
-Dr. Li has also been responsible for developing several acupuncture associations in order to lobby government for greater access to funding and to establish professional regulation for the safe delivery of acupuncture and TCM in Nova Scotia.
+Dr. Li has also been responsible for developing several acupuncture associations in order to lobby government for greater access to funding and establish a professional regulation for the safe delivery of acupuncture and TCM in Nova Scotia.
 As part of her personal commitment, Dr. Li has also contributed her boundless energy to encouraging others to learn and apply their skills in order to expand the use of natural medicine.
 She has done so in part by establishing the first college focused on acupuncture and TCM in the region – The Canadian College of Acupuncture and TCM – which is a recognized career-college by the Nova Scotia Department of Education.
-The college offers two and three year diploma programs in order to train qualified acupuncturists and practitioners of TCM in hopes of meeting the increased demands of the rapidly growing industry.
+The college offers two- and three-year diploma programs in order to train qualified acupuncturists and practitioners of TCM in hopes of meeting the increased demands of the rapidly growing industry.

-Dr. Li’s expertise and dedication has led to healing, comfort, and pain relief, and she has also sought to assist mothers and couples who are struggling to bring happy and healthy children into the world.
+Dr. Li’s expertise and dedication have led to healing, comfort, and pain relief, and she has also sought to assist mothers and couples who are struggling to bring happy and healthy children into the world.
 As a result, Dr. Li has specialized in conducting research on infertility and developing a fertility program that helps mothers and families struggling to conceive make their dream come true of having a baby.
 One of the many accomplishments that Dr. Li is most proud of is her success in having used her Life-Care acupuncture program to help parents overcome years of frustration by conceiving or assisting with IVF, leading to a total of 302 little bundles of joy and even more to come.

 As a result of this 30-year history of conception, healing, and success, Dr. Li, as an established local expert on the subject of acupuncture and TCM, is a frequently sought-after interview subject.
 As with her public education and lobbying efforts, and despite her busy schedule, Dr. Li often dedicates herself to a variety of media organizations, such as CBC, ATV, The Chronicle Herald, Chatelaine, and Global News.
 She also assists local charities, such as Christmas Daddies, and others by offering opportunities to experience natural medicine through free clinics for breast cancer patients and survivors, under-provided childcare centres, and financially disadvantaged single mothers.